centreon/centreon-plugins/doc/en/developer/plugins_global.md

 * **Common files shared by multiple plugins**.
 This is to avoid duplicating code across the directory tree and ease the maintenance of the project.

-An more detailed description of this libraries is availible [here](plugins_advanced.md)
+An more detailed description of this libraries is available [here](plugins_advanced.md)

 #### 3.3.2 The snmp_standard/mode directory